 Embiid dealt with injuries this season — he had meniscus surgery in February that sidelined him for two months — but has been his usual dominant self when on the court.
 Prior to that knee injury, he led the NBA in scoring with 35.3 points per game.
 While Team USA is routinely loaded with star talent, center is the one position where there has been a relative lack of depth, so the addition of a healthy Embiid in Paris will be a boon for the U.S.

-Shai Gilgeous-Alexander was one of the most improved players in the NBA last season — his fifth season in the league — as he raised his scoring average to over 31 points per game and finished fifth in the MVP voting.
-The Oklahoma City Thunder guard led Canada to a third-place finish at the 2023 FIBA World Cup, beating the United States in the bronze medal game, and should once again be a key cog for his country during the Olympics.
+The Oklahoma City Thunder guard led Canada to a third-place finish at the 2023 FIBA World Cup, beating the United States in the bronze medal game, and will once again be a key cog for his country during the Olympics.
+With 10 NBA players — the most ever for any non-U.S. team — on its roster, Canada has real medal aspirations in Paris.

 Bird retires, but U.S. women still loaded with veteran experience